ajsmith607/memills/content/family-of-edward-hallock-mills/mills-mary-emily-1858.md

 </div>

-Although not a large role, Sheelah is in key scenes and gave Emily an opportunity to deliver substantial dialogue, perform powerful emotions and even be involved in physical action.
+Although not a large role, Sheelah is in key scenes and her character gave Emily an opportunity to deliver substantial dialogue, perform powerful emotions and even be involved in physical action.
 Here are some of the words spoken by Emily on those evenings in Jan and Feb 1880, in Lounsbery Hall at Mott's Corners, above her father Edward's store where she clerked:

 <figure>